lrhn/dep-pkgspec/DEP-pkgspec.md

 ### A working implementation

-An [initial implementaion] of reading and writing package specification files has been created.
+An [initial implementation][] of reading and writing package specification files has been created.
 This can be used as a starting point for Dart based tools to read the package specification.

 ### Tests